Light rail in Sydney: History

 The private owner soon made proposals for a western extension continuing along the disused goods line, plus a new line through the city centre from Central to Circular Quay.
 The western extension opened in 2000, terminating at Lilyfield, but a new line through the city centre was not built in this decade.

-By contrast, the 2010s saw a significant expansion of, and degree of investment in, the light rail system.
+By contrast, the 2010s saw significant investment in the light rail system.
 This included the announcement and delivery of multiple new infrastructure projects, integration of ticketing with the city's other transport modes, the introduction of new trams and the transfer of the network to full public ownership.
 The boon coincided with a period of investment in urban railways across Sydney and Australia; the state transport minister in 2020 labelled Sydney a "train city" in reference to its various rail modes.